UNESCO Sites in Nova Scotia

 The Landscape of Grand Pré

-For culture lovers, the Landscape of Grand Pré is Nova Scotia's newest UNESCO World Heritage Site in the picturesque Annapolis Valley.
-Acres of immaculately tended farmland pay homage to the dyke system first built by 17th century Acadian settlers on land reclaimed from the sea.
-The area is the scenic setting for American poet Henry Wadsworth Longfellow’s narrative poem Evangeline: A Tale of Acadie.
-Learn about the Acadian Deportation at the Grand Pré National Historic Site which is located within the Landscape of Grand Pré.
+In 2012, The Landscape of Grand Pré in the picturesque Bay of Fundy & Annapolis Valley region became Canada’s 16th UNESCO World Heritage Site.
+The 13 square-kilometre (5 mi²) site includes acres of tended farmland that pay homage to the dyke system first built by 17th century Acadian settlers on land reclaimed from the sea.
+The area is also the scenic setting for American poet Henry Wadsworth Longfellow’s narrative poem Evangeline: A Tale of Acadie.
+Learn about the Acadian Deportation at the Grand Pré National Historic Site which is located within the area designated the Landscape of Grand Pré UNESCO World Heritage Site.

-Today this landscape is bordered by lush farmland and prolific vineyards producing award-winning wines.
-Wine tours and tastings, local farm markets, and restaurants provide the delicious opportunity to combine a fascinating cultural and culinary experience.
+Explore this area, bordered by lush farmland and prolific vineyards producing award-winning wines and discover wine tours and tastings, local farmers' markets, and restaurants that provide the delicious opportunity to combine a fascinating cultural and culinary experience.

 Old Town Lunenburg

 The Old Town Lunenburg UNESCO World Heritage Site weaves its own special spell taking visitors back to the 18th and 19th centuries when this fishing port bristled with tall ships.
 Vividly coloured historic homes line streets banked sharply up from the harbour which is home to Bluenose II Nova Scotia's famous sailing ambassador.
 The bustling Lunenburg waterfront is alive with industry, architecture and artisan shops that showcase the character of this historical port.
 Tour on foot or via horse-drawn carriage throughout the town, chat with local residents, taste some Lunenburg pudding, and learn about lobsters, rum running and tales of adventures on the high seas at the Fisheries Museum of the Atlantic.
-Plan to stop by the blacksmith's shop, now a micro-distillery, where you can sample some fine spirits.
+Plan to stop by the blacksmith's shop, now operating as Ironworks Distillery, a micro-distillery where you can sample some fine spirits and rums.

 Joggins Fossil Cliffs